-- Now eligible: Federally-recognized Tribal governments
+- Federally-recognized Tribal governments

-Grants will fund new solar photovoltaic systems net-metered with existing publicly-owned buildings or facilities in Washington.
+Grants will fund new solar photovoltaic systems net-metered with existing publicly-owned (including Tribally-owned) buildings or facilities in Washington.
 Projects must be between 20 kW AC and 100 kW AC and must provide 50% of the total project cost from other, non-state sources.
 Total project cost for this purpose excludes any contingency funds.

 Projects which meet these criteria will receive higher scores, but a project is still eligible to apply to this grant if it does not meet some or all of these criteria:

-- Projects with shorter simple payback period
+- Projects with shorter calculated payback period.

-- Projects that provide more funding from other sources, above the minimum requirements
+- Projects that provide more funding from other sources, above the minimum requirements.

-- Applicant has not received funding for solar from this program previously
+- Applicant has not received funding for solar from this program previously.

-- Projects with lower cost per watt
+- Projects with lower cost per watt.